metakocka/metakocka_api_base/docs/documents_put_document_sales_order.md

 ### Update custom fee and country of origin on product
 You can update the custom fee and country of origin for a specific product.
 Two extra attributes must be added to the product - country and customs_fee.
 If a customs fee is not yet in MK register, it will be added.

+Country can be EN name (Slovenia, Italy, Croatia) or 2 char (SI, IT, HR).
 ```json
 {
     "secret_key":"8899",